 Dissolving the student government for any reason is a virtually unprecedented step, in my experience.
 As I have pointed out many times, Kent State at the height of the riots and violence did not even dissolve its student government.
 What kind of example does Oxy want to give to its students?
 Is Oxy trying to prepare students for life in a pluralistic democracy, or a puppet dictatorship with contempt for the rule of law?

 But back to Jason.
 A year after being found guilty of “hostile environment harassment” entirely on the basis of comments made on a radio show—comments that any offended student could have easily decided not to listen to, simply by turning off their stereo!—and barely managing to graduate, Jason filed a multi-million dollar lawsuit against Oxy in March 2005.
 Jason’s lawsuit accused Occidental of a wide variety of offenses, principally the violation of the free speech rights guaranteed to him by California’s Leonard Law.
 As Greg noted at the time of the lawsuit’s filing: “No student should be put through what he has had to suffer—and no student government should be dissolved on the pretense of ‘offensive’ speech.
 With this lawsuit, we hope that college administrators and trustees at Occidental and across the nation will realize that they will be held accountable for their employees’ abuses of power.”

-—are no longer with the college.
+Two years after the suit’s filing, after disappointing rulings from California state courts, Jason’s long fight has ended in victory.
+Incidentally, it’s interesting to note that three years later, almost all of the involved members of the Occidental administration—including former President Ted Mitchell—are no longer with the college.
 The major exception, however, is General Counsel Sandra Cooper, the author of Oxy’s initial response, who is responsible for the turning a case about censorship into a case about deception, false accusations, and misdirection.
 As Jason notes, “I don’t believe it is a coincidence that many of those named in the lawsuit are no longer with Occidental College.”

-, we are relieved that a successful outcome has finally been secured.
+After the hundreds of pages FIRE has written in support of Jason, we are relieved that a successful outcome has finally been secured.
 And while we hope Oxy’s experience will serve as a warning to other would-be censors on college campuses, we will of course remain vigilant against future abuses of liberty, like that perpetrated against Jason, on our nation’s campuses.